jayway/cljwordgraph/README.md

     the        ##############

 ## Create project
+The solution to the lab is in the src folder.
+The tests used to drive the implementation are in the test folder.
+You should avoid peeking there.
+Instead follow the instructions here to incrementally build the tests and the source.

-The solution to the lab Create a new project:
+Create a new project somewhere else:

     % lein new cljwordgraph
     % cd cljwordgraph